ainapuig/ainapuig.github.io/_pages/publications.md

 </details>
 </ul>

-"Beliefs Under Lockdown: Causal Evidence on Inflation Expectations from China," with <a href="https://simon-xg-sheng.github.io/web/" target="_blank" style="text-decoration:none; color:inherit;">Xuguang Simon Sheng</a>, Zhiyong Fan  <a href="http://ainapuig.github.io/files/papers/FanPuigSheng_Beliefs Under Lockdown_1125.pdf" target="_blank" style="color:inherit;">[Link]</a>
+"Beliefs Under Lockdown: Causal Evidence on Inflation Expectations from China," with Zhiyong Fan and <a href="https://simon-xg-sheng.github.io/web/" target="_blank" style="text-decoration:none; color:inherit;">Xuguang Simon Sheng</a>  <a href="http://ainapuig.github.io/files/papers/FanPuigSheng_PolicyExpectations_2603.pdf" target="_blank" style="color:inherit;">[Link]</a>

 <ul>
 <details>
 <summary>Abstract</summary>
 <br>
-This paper studies how lockdown policies shape household inflation expectations and their responses to information treatments, using the first national survey of inflation expectations in China.
-The study exploits spatial variation in local lockdown policies during the COVID-19 pandemic to identify the causal impact of the policy environment on expectation formation.
-We find that households systematically overestimate inflation but respond to information treatments in a manner consistent with Bayesian updating.
-Households under lockdown exhibit higher inflation expectations and respond more strongly to policy-based information - particularly China’s inflation target - suggesting greater trust in government institutions, while households not in lockdown are more sensitive to negative economic news.
-The effects of information treatments vary with decision-making behavior and price salience, and have implications for households’ planned spending versus saving.
+We study how policy environments shape household inflation expectations and responses to information.
+Because households base consumption and saving decisions on expected inflation, misperceptions can distort intertemporal consumption choices.
+Using the first national survey of inflation expectations in China, combined with randomized information treatments and spatial variation in COVID-19 lockdown policies, we show that identical signals are processed differently across policy regimes.
+Households under lockdown respond more strongly to domestic policy communication, particularly official inflation targets, whereas households not in lockdown react more to adverse macroeconomic and pandemic news.
+Counterfactual exercises reveal asymmetric belief adjustments: entering lockdown leads to large upward revisions in inflation expectations, while exiting lockdown generates smaller downward revisions.
+We rationalize these patterns with a model of Bayesian updating with endogenous attention, in which lockdown status affects prior precision and the welfare cost of belief errors.
+The results demonstrate that policy regimes alter expectation formation by changing the effective precision and relevance of information.
 </details>
 </ul>